 Given that the East Midland dialect (c 1150 AD) is normalised in englesaxe (eME), how could it be characterised?
 Which does it resemble more closely - Orm or PC2?

 On the page (or screen), at first glance, eME looks more like PC2.
 Orm is unique in its use of doubled consonants to indicate short vowels, and these doubled consonants tend to draw the eye.
 On the other hand, eME uses the letter yogh - y`, which is found in Orm and all secondary sources, but not PC2.
 Since the fallback for spelling conflicts between PC2 and Orm is the spelling closest to OE, eME leans on the conservative side.
 For example, g for /G``/ (PC2) and f for /v/ (Orm) are rare in late 12th and early 13th century texts.
 Nevertheless, conservative (OE) spellings are found in other contemporary sources.
 Lmn has c for /tS`/ and sc for /S`/, while AW has both cw and hw.

 To the ear, eME should be very close to the speech of Peterborough (central Midlands - where PC2 was written), and thus closer to the general traits of East Midland, than would be Orm, if read aloud by its author.
 Orm had some peculiarities usually associated with the Northern dialect but apparently also found in the north Midlands, e.g. final /k/ rather than /tS`/ in places.

 The lexicon of eME is conservative, with few French loanwords, and in that respect resembles Orm and Lmn rather than PC2.
 The grammar on the other hand is progressive, avoiding altogether the odd double stems and traces of the case system in the indefinite article, which crop up rarely in Orm.

 More on normalisation

-- after front vowels, actually a palatal fricative /J`/, rather than velar /G``/
+- also found (rarely) after a front vowel, where it is a palatal fricative /J`/, rather than velar /G``/